littlebitselectronics/ui-router/README.md

 ## Get Started

 ##### Using [Component](https://github.com/component/component)
-1. `$ component install angular-ui-router` from your console
+1. `$ component install angular-ui/ui-router` from your console

 2. Add `require('angular-ui-router')` to your main module's list of dependencies (the package exports the angular module name).